The Probe Inspector

 View controls

-The Issues panel lists all detected issues for the selected probe version.
+The Findings panel lists all findings for the current probe version, organised into three sections:

-Selecting an issue in the panel highlights the corresponding marker on the canvas and opens the related annotation card.
+Selecting a finding in the panel highlights the corresponding marker on the canvas and opens its annotation card.

 The Versions panel